Last updated on

 Posted by: National Bankruptcy Forum

-Have you seen those TV ads where the announcer promises those deep in tax debt that they only need to call, and the company can wave a magic wand and get you a deal where you pay the IRS back pennies on the dollar?
-If you have a tax lien, or if your debt to the IRS has become a matter of public record in some other way, you may suddenly find yourself the target of an avalanche of direct mail and even phone calls from national scam companies.
-They may make promises of IRS forgiveness, take your money, and virtually disappear.
+If you have a tax lien, or if your debt to the IRS has become a matter of public record in some other way, you may suddenly find yourself the target of an avalanche of direct mail and even phone calls from national companies.

 3 Reasons the IRS May Accept an Offer in Compromise